CatChapman/youtube-dl-semiautoPL/README.md

 make sure the scripts are executable (chmod +x fancy_ytplist.sh; chmod +x getpldir.sh)

-run as: ./fancier_ytplist.sh [playlist URL OR ID here]
+run as: ./fancier_ytplist.sh [optional playlist URL OR ID here; it will prompt you otherwise]

 you can use the full URL or the playlist ID, it doesn't matter.